The best coat storage ideas

 We all know that mirrors are fantastic at making small spaces feel bigger, so if your hallway is on the cosier side, opting for a storage solution with a built in mirror can really help to create the illusion of more depth and bounce light around the space.

-This wall mounted mirrored coat rack from La Redoute, for example, has everything you’ll need in one unit – a hanging rail for coats, a small stool with a shoe tidy and two removable shelves – all tucked away behind a full length mirror, making it highly practical but still aesthetically pleasing.
+This wall mounted mirrored coat rack from La Redoute, for example, has everything you’ll need in one unit – a hanging rail for coats, and a shelf for shoe storage– all tucked away behind a full length mirror, making it highly practical but still aesthetically pleasing.

 Decorative coat hooks